aspose-total/Aspose.Total-Products/total/en/net/conversion/word-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert WORD to FODS or Online App" h2="Export WORD to FODS via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include WORD to FODS conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export WORD to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to FODS.
+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily incorporate WORD to FODS conversion feature into any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a wide range of features and capabilities, allowing developers to quickly and easily create robust applications.

+The process of converting WORD to FODS is simple and straightforward.
+The first step is to use Aspose.Words for .NET to export WORD to HTML.
+This powerful component provides a comprehensive set of features and capabilities, allowing developers to quickly and easily create robust applications.
+It supports a wide range of features, including the ability to export WORD documents to HTML.

+Once the WORD document has been exported to HTML, the next step is to use Aspose.Cells for .NET to convert HTML to FODS.
+This powerful Spreadsheet Programming API provides a comprehensive set of features and capabilities, allowing developers to quickly and easily create robust applications.
+It supports a wide range of features, including the ability to convert HTML to FODS.

+By using Aspose.Total for .NET, developers can easily and quickly incorporate WORD to FODS conversion feature into any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a wide range of features and capabilities, allowing developers to quickly and easily create robust applications.
+It is the perfect solution for developers who need to quickly and easily incorporate WORD to FODS conversion feature into their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}